leifbr/f5certlabs/docs/class2/module01/lab1.rst

 and create a new SNAT pool named **SNATpool\_249** with **10.1.20.249** as a member.

-Q2.
-Why might you require more than one IP address in the SNAT pool?
+*Q2.
+Why might you require more than one IP address in the SNAT pool?*

 Go to the **ftp\_vs** and change the **Source Address Translation** to the **SNATpool\_249** pool.

-Let’s tried the tcpdump we did earlier, but have it limited to the pool member and SNAT pool IP::
+Let's tried the tcpdump we did earlier, but have it limited to the pool member and SNAT pool IP::

    tcpdump -nni server_vlan host 10.1.20.15 and 10.1.20.249